anujkumar81/details_with_qr.py/README.md

-Using this **import qrcode** in python you can generate a QR code image.
+Using this **qrcode Library** in python you can generate a QR code image.
 The details you will give will appear after scanning that QR.